 TGah Editor: Change the paragraph below as follows (#5287):

-An S1G STA using dynamic bandwidth operation (see 9.3.2.7 (CTS and DMG CTS procedure)) that transmits an RTS carried in a 2 MHz PPDU with TXVECTOR parameter FORMAT set to S1G_DUP_2M shall set the Dynamic Indication field in the Frame Control field of the RTS frame to 1.
+An S1G STA using dynamic bandwidth operation (see 9.3.2.7 (CTS and DMG CTS procedure)) that transmits an RTS carried in a greater than 2 MHz PPDU with TXVECTOR parameter FORMAT set to S1G_DUP_2M shall set the Dynamic Indication field in the Frame Control field of the RTS frame to 1.
 Otherwise, the S1G STA shall set the Dynamic Indication field in the Frame Control field of the RTS carried in any other PPDUto 0 to indicate that it shall not use dynamic bandwidth operation (see 9.3.2.7 (CTS and DMG CTS procedure)).